-View by - File name Lets you view recovery points by their file

-File name Specifies a path and a file name of a

-Browse Lets you browse to a path that contains a
+View by - File name Lets you view recovery points by their file name.
+File name Specifies a path and a file name of a recovery point.
+Browse Lets you browse to a path that contains a recovery point.
 For example, you can browse for a recovery point (.v2i) or incremental recovery point (.iv2i) file on an external (USB) drive.
 Or, you can browse to a network location, or removable media.

-User name Specifies the user name if you specify a

-recovery point file name that is located in

-a network path.
+User name Specifies the user name if you specify a recovery point file name that is located in a network path.
+See "Rules for network credentials" on page 138.
+Password Specifies the password to a network path.